etternagame/etterna/Docs/Crashpad.md

 ## Overview

 Using Crashpad changes the CI process.
 For each release, we need to generate symbols for the build.
-These symbols contain information about each binary, which let us decode and find exactly what line of code and function was being run at the time of the crash.
-When the game starts, a "crashpad handler" executable is run in the background, and watches the game waiting for it to crash.
+These symbols contain information about each binary, which lets us decode and find exactly what line of code and function was being run at the time of the crash.
+When the game starts, a "crashpad handler" executable is run in the background and watches the game waiting for it to crash.
 When it crashes, it generates a minidump.
 We can process the minidump with the symbols to see how the game crashed.